 Here, in the interrelated currents of collective and experiential unconscious, my work is propagated and encountered as knowledge shared, if unspoken and unheard.

-I am a fine-art practitioner completing research in Drawing at UAL Wimbledon, London.
-My particular concerns stem from the relationship around the processes across embodied drawing and its encounter in installation based practice as a form of collective experiential knowledge.
+I am a fine-art practitioner who has recently completed masters level research in Drawing at UAL Wimbledon, London.
+My particular concerns stem from the relationship around the processes across embodied drawing and its encounter as a form of collective experiential knowledge.
 Alongside this practice, I also work in educational contexts as a visiting lecturer and participatory arts specialist.
 Click here for further information on this.